xco-sk/eck-custom-resources/README.md

 ```

 There are 2 new CRDs, `ElasticsearchInstance` and `KibanaInstance` that allows you to deploy the target configuration for
 both Kibana and Elasticsearch.
-The rest of the CRDs were extended with optional `targetInstance.name` field, that should reference
+The rest of the CRDs were extended with optional `spec.targetInstance.name` field, that should reference
 the `ElasticsearchInstance`/`KibanaInstance`.
 If `targetInstance` field is not present, the default operator configuration (`elasticsearch` and `kibana`
 fields) is used.
 This approach should ensure the backward compatibility with previously deployed CRDs.